 Before you start putting together your cactus garden, you need to make several decisions.
 The first and maybe most important decision you should make is what kind of cacti to include in your cactus garden.

-The type of cacti you use depends mostly on whether you not you want to create your cactus garden indoors or outdoors.
+The type of cacti you use depends mostly on whether you want to create your cactus garden: indoors or outdoors.

 Indoors VS Outdoors

 Cacti love sunlight and warm weather.
 Cactus gardens do great outside when you live in a hot and dry environment and have mild winter weather.
 If you live in a humid area with cold winters, your cactus garden would do much better if you created it indoors in a container.

 There are thousands of different cacti to choose from when creating your cactus garden.
 Some of the best plants to include in your indoor cactus garden include:

 - Pincushion plants

 - Sea urchin cactus

 - Eastern prickly pear cactus